Step 3: Focus your results

 Diverging color palettes look like the image below.
 Diverging color palettes are generally assigned to continuous fields.

-If you are using a legend, it might look like the image below.
+If you're using a legend, it might look like the image below.
 Categorical color palettes like this one are generally assigned to discrete fields.

 Check your work!
 Watch "Add color to your view" in action